goldsborough/algs4/elementary-sorts/README.md

 - In iteration i, find index *min* of smallest remaining entry
 - Swap a[i] and a[min]

 Selection sort works by taking a sequence of *N* integers in any order and iterating over it sequentially.
 There is an iterator, index or pointer i that is initially equal to the first position in the array and iterates until its end.
 The first invariant states that, to the left of the iterator, all values are in non-decreasing order and will no longer be modified (looked at) -- they are fixed.
 For each iteration, the iterator occupies the spot of the next smallest value, which it seeks to find in the remaining sequence, i.e. at iteration i, the i-th smallest value is searched for.
 The second invariant of selection sort is that no entry to the right of the iterator is smaller than any entry to the left of the iterator.
 At each iteration, the goal is to find the next smallest value.
 Initially, this minimum value is said to be at the index of the first iterator.
-Then, a second iterator traverses the sequence starting at one position past the first iterator, looking for the smallest remaning value in the sequence.
+Then, a second iterator traverses the sequence starting at one position past the first iterator, looking for the smallest remaining value in the sequence.
 For this, it must traverse the entire remaining set of values.
 Once the remaining values have been traversed, the values of the first iterator and the value where the minimum was found are swapped.
 This procedure is performed until the first iterator has been at every position.
 In fact, the last iteration can be skipped, because there are no following values.

 ```python
 def selection(seq):